gvwilson/thirdbit/src/fiction/iffy/index.md

 Clinically-white strips in the walls and ceiling came to life to reveal a workshop that bore the same relationship to Mister Mishra's that the *Bengal* did to the *Guinevere*.
-Iffy sucked in her breath.
 A bulky mass of meter-square blocks hulked against the wall.
-The three-armed logo painted on its side was redundant: even before schematics took shape in her head she recognized the micro-reactor for what it was.
+The three-armed logo painted on its side was redundant:
+Iffy had played enough sims to recognize the micro-reactor for what it was.

 The superconducting ring was as thick as her thigh and twice as wide as the draft of the *Guinevere*.